-CSP Strategy 5.1: Construct and maintain well-planned community infrastructure that is safe, reliable, and provides agreed levels of service
+Community Strategic Plan 5.1: Construct and maintain well-planned community infrastructure that is safe, reliable, and provides agreed levels of service

 Delivery Program Activity 2023/2024 Operational Plan Action Completion Status Annual Comment 5.1.2.1 Review Strategic Asset Management Plan 10% Further action towards this item will be commenced following other key asset tasks progression, including condition assessments and valuations required for the conduct of the 2023-24 Audit.
 5.1.2 Maintain and continually improve asset management 5.1.2.2 Regularly review Asset Management Plans in collaboration with Key Asset Managers 60% During 2023-24, draft Road Asset Management and Sewer and Water Asset Management Plans have been completed.
 NSW Public Works Advisory was engaged to assist Council with a review of Council's asset management maturity.
 5.1.2.3 Prepare a Roads Asset Management Plan for the consideration of Council 75% A draft Road Asset Management Plan has been completed, and is currently under review, with the assistance of Public Works Advisory.
 5.1.3 Facilitate investment in high quality community infrastructure necessary to a Regional Centre 5.1.3.1 Progress the extension to the Muswellbrook Regional Art Centre including solutions identified for an environmentally controlled and secured storage for the collections 35% Development Application and Coordination meetings progressing and planning phase is underway with some funding secured.
-5.1.4 Maintain and continually improve 5.1.4.1 Prioritise Capital works programmes prioritised to demonstrate continual improvement in community infrastructure 100% The prioritised 2023-24 Capital work programme endorsed by Council were reported monthly to Council and have now been completed. community infrastructure across the Shire 5.1.4.2 Conduct regular asset condition assessment inspections 100% The 2023-24 road condition assessment program has been completed, including inspections of all road and footpath assets.
+5.1.4 Maintain and continually improve community infrastructure across the Shire 5.1.4.1 Prioritise Capital works programmes prioritised to demonstrate continual improvement in community infrastructure 100% The prioritised 2023-24 Capital work programme endorsed by Council were reported monthly to Council and have now been completed.
+5.1.4.2 Conduct regular asset condition assessment inspections 100% The 2023-24 road condition assessment program has been completed, including inspections of all road and footpath assets.
 Bridge condition assessment and stormwater condition assessment are in progress.

-CSP Strategy 5.2: Improve all abilities access to Council facilities
+Community Strategic Plan 5.2: Improve all abilities access to Council facilities

-Delivery Program Activity 2023/2024 Operational Plan Action Completion Status Annual Comment 5.2.1 Facilitate and implement improved all abilities access and inclusion across the Shire 5.2.1.1 Undertake an access audit of Council owned buildings and public spaces 50% Access Audit to be undertaken early 2024-25 to inform the 2024-25 and future capital works programs.
+Delivery Program Activity 2023/2024 Operational Plan Action Completion Status 5.2.1 Facilitate and implement improved all abilities access and inclusion across the Shire 5.2.1.1 Undertake an access audit of Council owned buildings and public spaces 50%